idaholab/moose/modules/electromagnetics/doc/content/source/bcs/EMRobinBC.md

 taken in setting the shape of the truncation boundary as well as the distance from the scattering object.
-Boundaries as close as $0.3 \lambda$ away from the object was shown in [!citep](jin-fem), and several wavelengths were used in the [DipoleAntenna.md] for VectorRobinBC.
-Also, this boundary condition is best applied on spherical boundaries (as a result of its origin from the Sommerfeld condition, which was derived for spherical boundaries).
+Boundaries as close as $0.3 \lambda$ away from the object was shown in [!citep](jin-fem), and several wavelengths were used in the [DipoleAntenna.md] for [VectorEMRobinBC.md].
+This boundary condition is also best applied on spherical boundaries (as a result of its origin from the Sommerfeld condition, which was derived for spherical boundaries).
 Of course, it is also valid on any non-spherical smooth surface with a trade-off in accuracy.